que-rb/que/docs/writing_reliable_jobs.md

 end
 ```

-Now, if the request takes more than five seconds, a `Timeout::Error` will be raised and Que will just retry the job later.
-This solution isn't perfect, since Timeout uses Thread#kill under the hood, which can lead to unpredictable behavior.
-But it's separate from our transaction, so there's no risk of losing data - even a catastrophic error that left Net::HTTP in a bad state would be fixable by restarting the process.
+Now, if the request takes more than five seconds, an error will be raised (probably - check your library's documentation) and Que will just retry the job later.

-Finally, remember that if you're using a library that offers its own timeout functionality, that's usually preferable to using the Timeout module.